COVID19StatePolicy/SocialDistancing/data/README.md

 ## Data updates log

+### November 9, 2020 (2:52 PM PST)
+**_Dataset updates_**
+As of today, we have fully transitioned 6 states to the dataset format inclusive of levels of restrictions for businesses and schools, as well as variables that more directly reflecting what locations certain policies apply to.
+These states are Idaho, Missouri, Montana, New Mexico, South Dakota, and Utah.
+We are also continuing to update with new policies, though we are currently working through a bit of a backlog for some states (e.g., California, Colordao, Michigan).
+We aim to get through these states as soon as possible; we appreciate your patience.

+**_State updates for both datasets_**
+In the dataset "USstatesCov19distancingpolicyBETA.csv", we have updated or added entries for the following states: Connecticut, District of Columbia, Idaho, Illinois, Kentucky, Massachusetts, Missouri, Montana, New Jersey, New Mexico, Pennsylvania, Rhode Island, South Carolina, Utah, Vermont, Virginia, and West Virignia.

+In the dataset "USstatesCov19distancingpolicy.csv", we have updated or added entries for the following states: Connecticut, District of Columbia, Idaho, Illinois, Kentucky, Massachusetts, Missouri, New Jersey, New Mexico, Pennsylvania, Rhode Island, and Utah.

+In both datasets, please refer to "LastUpdatedNotes" for entries with 20201105, 20201106, 20201107, and 20201108 under "LastUpdated" for information the updates; if they are new entries, they will not have any notes.

 ### November 5, 2020 (11:23 AM PST)
 **_Dataset updates_**
 Starting today, we have launched several updates for both datasets (as summarized below).
 Full documentation can be found under ~/codebooks from the landing page.
 New variables in both datasets include: